 Be honest when asking yourself if you can afford these costs.
 You should be able to estimate these costs based on the information you find on each vehicle while researching them.
 Divide by 12 to get the estimated monthly costs of ownership.
 Make sure this fits into your overall budget as well.
+The website www.caa.ca/driving-costs can help you estimate some costs.

-Estimated Amount Vehicle 1 Estimated Amount Vehicle 2 Estimated Amount Vehicle 3
+Estimated Amount

-Regular Maintenance (oil changes, tune-ups, tires and brakes)
+Cost: Vehicle 1: Vehicle 2: Vehicle 3:

-Registration cost
+Regular Maintenance (oil changes, tune-ups, tires and brakes) Registration cost

-Fuel cost (each week ×52)
+Fuel cost (each week x52)

 Insurance

 Unexpected Repairs

-Parking (each week ×52)
+Parking (each week x52)

 Annual Cost

-Monthly Cost (÷12)
+Monthly Cost (/12)

 Monthly Payments to the Dealership or Bank

 Total Monthly Cost